-Malarone Paediatric tablets are taken daily, but the number of tablets you need to take depends on the weight of the child.
-Travelpharm have developed a handy calculator to help you work out how many you need.
-Click this link to use the Malarone paediatric calculator.
+Malarone Paediatric tablets are taken daily, but the number of tablets you need to take daily depends on the weight of the child.
+Travelpharm has developed a handy calculator to help you work out how many you need.

-As the dose depends upon weight it is really important that you weigh you child before purchasing the malaria tablets, don't guess.
-If buying a long way in advance or travelling to malaria countries for a long time consider the possibility that your childs weight may change.
+As the dose depends upon weight it is important that you weigh your child before purchasing the malaria tablets, don't guess.
+If buying a long way in advance or travelling to malaria countries for a long time consider the possibility that your child's weight may change.
 Please give us a call for further advice.

 PLEASE READ THE INFORMATION LEAFLET PROVIDED VERY CAREFULLY BEFORE TAKING YOUR MEDICATION.

 Information Reviewed by Andrew Walton MPharm our Superintendent Pharmacist on: 04/12/20